 5. Label everything clearly and accurately

 On your site, on your blog, on all your content: Label things.
 Make clear, concise headlines for your article posts (and use a headline analyzer to show you where you’re going wrong, such as in sentence structure, character count, word balance, and more).
-Create specific, accurate tags for your posts—an article about baking should include general words like baking, how to and recipe, along with local terms like New York City.
+Create specific, accurate tags for your posts—an article about baking should include general words like baking, how-to, and recipe, along with local terms like New York City.
 And add tags to your photos, which are also crawled by search engines and add to your ranking.
 (Note: Don’t add unrelated tags just to get traffic—Google is diligent about checking that.)